“Damn that rotten toothed bastard!” Ürbon cried out into the still sea air. “Two weeks we’ve been sailing, with no sight of land or ship!”

-But that would have to wait, as for the second time that day, a yell came down from the crow’s perch.
+But that would have to wait, since for the second time that day, one of the crewmen yelled.

 Ürbon looked straight ahead through his spyglass, and there it was, between the hazy mist and sea spray — hints of an island.
-As the mist parted and The North Wind drew closer, the first thing which Ürbon noticed was the enormity of the land.
+As the mist parted and The North Wind drew closer, the first thing Ürbon noticed was the enormity of the land.
 Along the shoreline, he could see a cluster of jetties where various ships were docked.
-This seemed to be a harbor for quite a large settlement, as elven structures could be seen stretching inland.
+This seemed to be a harbor of quite a large settlement.
+He could see elven structures stretching far inland.
 Lush jungles with flowing rivers surrounded the village, but what really caught Ürbon’s attention was a volcano, billowing smoke up to the sky.

-Ürbon commanded his crew to prepare to land and steered The North Wind alongside a port jetty.
+Ürbon commanded his crew to prepare to land as they steered The North Wind alongside a port jetty.

-So far, there was nobody to be seen, though one could tell that this was no deserted city.
-Fish, spices, and other trading goods could be seen lining the stalls, but as Ürbon and his crew stepped down from the boat to explore, they saw no people behind the stocked counters or walking down the streets.
+So far, there was nobody to be seen, though one could tell this was no deserted city.
+Fish, spices, and other trading goods could be seen lining the stalls, but as Ürbon and his crew stepped down from the boat, they saw no people behind the stocked counters or walking in the streets.

 “This doesn’t seem right,” said one of the crewmen.

-“Where are the people?” said another as they got to the end of one street and found themselves at a five-pointed plaza.
-It looked as if amidst the activity of a busy afternoon, all living things had vanished into thin air, leaving their day half-finished.
-Amidst the silence, even the weak winds could be heard, gently pushing empty wicker baskets across the narrow streets.
+“Where are all the people?” asked another as they reached the end of one street and found themselves at a five-pointed plaza.
+It looked as if amidst the activity of a busy afternoon, all the residents had vanished into thin air, leaving their day half-finished.
+Amidst the silence, even the weakest winds could be heard, gently pushing empty wicker baskets across the narrow streets.

-The silence gave way to the noise of marching feet, as all the streets were suddenly blocked by groups of elves. Ürbon and his crew, seeing that they were surrounded, turned to go back to the harbor, only to find another group of elves marching forward.
+The silence gave way to the noise of marching feet as all the streets were suddenly blocked by groups of elves.
+Seeing they were surrounded, Ürbon and his crew turned to go back to the harbor, only to find another group of elves marching forward.
 They were trapped.

 Ürbon looked around at the elves; they were well prepared to ambush him and his crew.
-Behind every group were mages, each holding staves, glowing from magical runes carved into the wood.
+Behind every group were mages, each holding staves glowing from magical runes carved into the wood.
 Not good, he thought, not good at all.
-The Jödmun had become magical creatures from the Mountain Birth; any form of magic was incredibly powerful against their kind.
+The Jödmun had become magical creatures from the Mountain Birth and in turn had become especially vulnerable to all forms of magic.

-But this was not all that crushed their hopes, for amongst the last group of elven warriors, four of their guards flowed forth within a blue glowing haze.
+But this was not all that crushed his hopes, since amongst the last group of elven warriors, four of his guards flowed forth enveloped by a blue, glowing haze.

 “I’m sorry, Captain, they appeared out of nowhere, surrounded us,” one of them croaked. Ürbon had left some of his crewmen to take care of the ship and prisoners, though now he saw that the elves had also captured their only means of escape.

-“Be gone from our island, foul creatures!” an elf shouted, approaching Ürbon and his crew.
+“Be gone from our island, savages!” an elf shouted, approaching Ürbon and his crew.
 He was taller than the rest of the elves and seemed to hold an air of authority as they parted respectfully to give way.

 In a sense, Ürbon was relieved; at least he and his men wouldn’t be killed without a moment to explain themselves.